-Even if a policyholder passes away, life insurance companies don’t automatically file claims on the beneficiaries’ behalf.
-Therefore, it’s the beneficiaries’ responsibility to do so.
-If the owner of a life insurance policy passes away, here’s how to begin the claim process.
+Generally, when a policyholder passes away, life insurance companies don’t automatically file claims on the beneficiaries’ behalf.
+It’s usually the beneficiaries’ responsibility to do so.
+Here’s how to begin the claim process.

 • Gather copies of the death certificate.
 Beneficiaries must first gather several copies of the death certificate.

-• Send in a certified copy of a death certificate from the funeral director with claim forms.
-In general,it takes two to four weeks to process a death claim.
+• Submit a certified copy of a death certificate from the funeral director along with claim forms.
+In general, it takes two to four weeks to process a death claim.
 But depending on the specific situation and procedure, it can take longer.

-Once the claim receives approval, the beneficiaries can select a payment option and decide how to spend the money.
+Once the claim is approved, the beneficiaries can select a payment option and decide how to spend the money.

 Is a Life Insurance Death Benefit Taxable?